mdn/content/files/en-us/mozilla/firefox/releases/57/index.md

 > **Note:** To read more about the Quantum features in this release, see [Firefox Quantum Developer Edition: the fastest Firefox ever with Photon UI and better tooling](https://hacks.mozilla.org/2017/09/firefox-quantum-developer-edition-fastest-firefox-ever/) by Dan Callahan.

 [Firefox's new parallel CSS engine](https://hacks.mozilla.org/2017/08/inside-a-super-fast-css-engine-quantum-css-aka-stylo/) — also known as **Quantum CSS** or **Stylo** — is enabled by default in Firefox 57 for desktop, with Mobile versions of Firefox to follow later on.
 Developers shouldn't notice anything significantly different, aside from a whole host of performance improvements.
 There are however a number of minor functional differences in Stylo, implemented to fix non-standard Gecko behavior that should be eliminated.
-We will report on such differences on reference pages and in the release notes as appropriate (see {{anch("Quantum CSS notes")}}).
+We will report on such differences on reference pages and in the release notes as appropriate (see [Quantum CSS notes](#quantum_css_notes)).

 ## Changes for Web developers